HillaryDanan/self-state-discrimination/README.md

 **Discriminating Self-State from Pattern-Matching: An Empirical Program**

-Based on the theoretical framework by Hillary Danan, PhD.
+Based on the [Abstraction Primitive Hypothesis](https://github.com/HillaryDanan/abstraction-intelligence) by Hillary Danan, PhD.

 ---